-HOW TO FINALIZE A 2007 PART AND VERIFY THE RATING
+HOW TO FINALIZE A 2008 PART AND VERIFY THE RATING

-Use this appendix if you assessed or reassessed a program in 2007.
+Use this appendix if you assessed or reassessed a program in 2008.

-In this appendix, learn how to finalize a 2007 PART and verify the rating.
+In this appendix, learn how to finalize a 2008 PART and verify the rating.

-- By July 2, RMOs request rating overrides - By July 30, RMOs and agencies update PARTs to reflect Appeals Board decisions - By August 10, RMOs finalize 2007 PART answers, scores, and ratings and make any final edits to explanation and evidence text.
+- By July 16, RMOs and agencies update PARTs to reflect Appeals Board decisions. - By July 10, RMOs request rating overrides. - By August 1, RMOs finalize 2008 PART answers, scores, and ratings and make any final edits to explanation and evidence text.

-1. HOW TO FINALIZE A 2007 PART.
-To finalize your 2007 assessment or reassessment, you must respond to consistency check feedback and make any relevant changes based on Appeals Board decisions.
+1. HOW TO FINALIZE A 2008 PART.
+To finalize your 2008 assessment or reassessment, you must respond to consistency check feedback, make any relevant changes based on Appeals Board decisions, and review updated performance data to determine if it warrants a change in answer for 4.1, 4.2, and 4.3.

 a.
-By August 10, finalize PARTs.
-OMB staff and agencies should work together to finalize 2007 PARTs in PARTWeb, including updates based on Appeals Board decisions.
+By July 16, update PARTs to reflect Appeals Board decisions and any outstanding changes.
+OMB staff and agencies should work together to complete edits to 2008 PARTs in PARTWeb, including updates based on Appeals Board decisions.
 You should also work together to draft a PART summary for each program (see Appendix C, "How to Draft PART Summaries for ExpectMore.gov").